Meenakshi2020/test-automation/readme.md

 Dependencies
 -----
-* Selenium: Selenium WebDriver library for UI automation.
+* `Selenium`: Selenium WebDriver library for UI automation.
-* TestNG: Test framework to run the automated tests.
+* `TestNG`: Test framework to run the automated tests.
-* Typesafe: This library is used for configuration management.
+* `Typesafe`: This library is used for configuration management.
-* WebDriverManager: This library is used to automate the Selenium WebDriver binaries management.
+* `WebDriverManager`: This library is used to automate the Selenium WebDriver binaries management.
-* Allure-testng: This library is used to integrate Allure reports with TestNG.
+* `Allure-testng`: This library is used to integrate Allure reports with TestNG.
-* Rest-assured: This library is used to automate the REST API services.
+* `Rest-assured`: This library is used to automate the REST API services.
-* Wiremock: This library is used to mock the un-implemented REST API services.
+* `Wiremock`: This library is used to mock the un-implemented REST API services.
-* Logback: This library is used for logging.
+* `Logback`: This library is used for logging.

 -----